trevorpogue/topspace/README.md

 (defun topspace-recenter-buffer (&optional position) "Add enough top space to center small buffers according to POSITION.
 POSITION defaults to `topspace-center-position'.
+Top space will not be added if the number of text lines in the buffer is larger than or close to the selected window's height, or if `window-start' is greater than 1.

 If POSITION is a float, it represents the position to center buffer as a ratio of frame height, and can be a value from 0.0 to 1.0 where lower values center